-Foreclosing on a property lien can be tricky, especially if there are other liens on title like a first mortgage.
+Foreclosing on a property lien can be tricky, especially if there are other liens on title, namely a first mortgage.
 If there is first mortgage, the holder of that lien will be paid first if the house is sold or refinanced.
 They also have the right to foreclose without contacting any other lien holders.
 For you to take possession of the home, you must be in first position as the owner of the lien in first position.
+Read more for help.

 Things You'll Need

 Be sure the borrower has defaulted according to the terms of your contract.
 To begin any collection or foreclosure process, you must have legal rights to collect a debt.
-If you are certain you have legal rights to foreclose, proceed with the process by consulting with an attorney.
+If you are certain you have legal rights to foreclose, proceed with the process.
+If you are consult with an attorney.
 An experienced real estate lawyer will help you determine where you stand in terms of lien position, how to begin collection proceedings and finally, turning the matter over the courts.

 Know your rights pertaining to your lien.
 Some liens are simply attached to the property and the lien holder is paid from the proceeds of a sale or refinance.
 Others allow the lien holder to take possession of the property (a first mortgage).
 Some liens cannot be foreclosed on because of their position.
 It is, therefore, vital to determine where you stand in line to get paid.